 MINKA

-In 2020, a 300-year old traditional “Minka” farmhouse in the village of Tane, Japan is identified for relocation to the U.S. The timber-frame and interior finishes are carefully documented and disassembled.
+In 2020, a 300-year-old traditional minka farmhouse in the village of Tane, Japan, was identified for relocation to the United States.

-At this point, Japanese and U.S. architects, engineers and carpenters work collaboratively, relying extensively on hand-sketches, CAD drawings, digital models, thousands of photos, emails, and countless video calls.
+Japanese and U.S. architects, engineers, and carpenters collaborated closely throughout the process, relying on hand sketches, CAD drawings, digital models, thousands of photographs, emails, and countless video calls.

-The structure is again disassembled, meticulously labelled, and shipped across the Pacific Ocean in 10 full-size shipping containers, arriving in Boston in October of 2023.
+After completion, the structure was once again disassembled, carefully labeled, and shipped across the Pacific Ocean in twelve full-size shipping containers, arriving in Boston in October 2023.

-U.S. and Japanese teams work in parallel to re-build the structure, but this time concealing new foundations, shear walls, insulated envelope, and all mechanicals.
-HVAC is incorporated throughout with great efforts to minimize visual impact.
+U.S. and Japanese teams worked in parallel to rebuild the structure—this time integrating concealed foundations, shear walls, insulation, and all mechanical systems.
+HVAC and other modern systems were incorporated with great care to minimize visual impact.

-During moderate weather, 120 feet of sliding glass doors disappear into pockets, opening up the restored interior to its new surroundings.
-A modern connector joins the Minka with an existing colonial-style residence, also housing a catering kitchen and bathrooms.
+During temperate weather, 120 linear feet of sliding glass doors silently disappear into wall pockets, opening the restored interior to its new surroundings.
+A modern connector joins the minka to an existing colonial-style residence, while also housing a chef’s kitchen and bathrooms.

 Location: Belmont, MA